jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 Parquet Row Count: 10000000
 ```

-The variability comes from the time it takes Tantivy the determine that search
+The variability comes from the time it takes Tantivy to determine that search
 term has no matches.

-When examining trace for slowest in this group which is query 7, we can see that
-querying the Tantivy full-text index takes ~30ms to complete.
-This is ~100% of
-the time for executing query 7.

-For example, Query 35 (~70X speedup) is fast because the index search completes
+For example, Query 35 (~70X speedup) is fast because the
-in 669µs.
+index search completes in 669µs.

 ```text
 TRACE query_comparison:run:execute_sql:scan:extract_title_like_pattern: parquet_embed_tantivy::index: close time.busy=167ns time.idle=125ns query_id=35 sql=SELECT * FROM t WHERE title LIKE '%idempotency idempotency%' run_type="optimized"